Ashmita-rawat/fifa-2026-ml-predictor/README.md

 ## background

-I have been getting into ML recently and thought - why not !!
-Will push more models!!
+I have been getting into ML recently and thought - why not!! still a lot to learn but this was a good starting point. next step is probably adding more world cup data (2014, 2010 etc) and doing a proper train/test split - will get to it!

 Took me a while to get the training loop working properly and the insight card explaining WHY the model picked a team was probably the hardest part